patelaryan7751/patelaryan7751/README.md

 <strong>- 💬 Ask me about anything and everything!</strong>
 <strong>- 📫 How to reach me: message me at [Whatsapp](https://wa.me/917751931940)</strong><br>
-<strong>- ⚡ Fun fact: I love to crack jokes which makes other feel better and help others to see a smile on there face.</strong>
 ### Languages and Tools:

 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />]